Freelance Writing Niches: Do You Have to Niche Down?

-When we talk about niches all we mean is finding a specific topic or area to focus on in your writing.
+When we talk about niches, we mean finding a specific topic or area to focus on in your writing.

 Breaking Eighty is a site that has a specific niche: golf travel.